CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 c) A statement of willingness to pay affiliate dues as set by the Executive Board

-d) A commitment to keep the Black Caucus apprised of organization’s activities
+d) A commitment to keep the Black Caucus apprised of the organization’s activities

-e) A commitment to encourage its members to attend Black Caucus and American Library Association meetings and to participate in professional services which promote the interest and concerns of other Blacks in the
+e) A commitment to encouraging its members to attend Black Caucus and American Library Association meetings and to participate in professional services which promote the interest and concerns of other Blacks in the profession

 f) Serve as host to the Black Caucus when it meets in the organization’s city, and provide information and resources that will assist the membership while in the city.